OutSystems/docs-product/src/managing-the-applications-lifecycle/app-feedback/user-feedback-handle.md

         ![Open Service Studio confirmation](images/app-handle-feedback-handle-ss-confirm.png?width=500)

-    1. Enter your environment address and login credentials to allow downloading the app module from Service Center to Service Studio.
+    1. Enter your environment address and login credentials to allow downloading the app module from Service Center to Service Studio, and click **LOG IN**.

         ![Enter environment address and login credentials](images/app-feedback-handle-download-module.png?width=500)